Arimuon/mod-packs/README.md

 # Minecraft Mod Packs

-This repository is mainly a personal archive for the Minecraft mod packs I use, you're welcome to use these mod packs if they interest you though.
+This repository is mainly a personal archive for the Minecraft modpacks I use, you're welcome to use these mod packs if they interest you though.

 ---